ezekg/channy/README.md

 `channy` is a Go channel-like observer that allows easy orchestration of arbitrary events.
-It lets you to get rid of binding events to DOM elements (because those aren't very reusable across elements), and instead, to let `channy` message the members of a channel.
+It lets you to get rid of binding events to DOM elements (because those aren't very reusable across an application), and instead, lets `channy` message the members of a channel, executing all of the callbacks that have joined.

 As stated above, this is loosely based on the _flow_ associated with Go's channels.
 I use this library for most of my projects, so I figured I should stop copying